miptleha/miptleha-blog/_posts/2020-03-12-Skate to ski training system.md

 slope, the longer distance you will need to stop.

 ## Striding for power

-15
-150
-150
-150
-15
-TERRAIN (STRIDING FOR POWER)
+### Terrain
 Begin on a smooth, flat, paved surface with no slope.
 Ideally you should pick a route where you are able to skate in one direction for at least 5-10 minutes.

-OBJECTIVE
+### Objective
 To learn a more powerful, efficient stride.
 Develop a deeper, longer stride that begins from the outside edge and finishes on the inside edge of the wheels.
 The motion should be very similar to skate skiing.

-IF DONE CORRECTLY
+### If done correctly

-►► The striding foot is placed down directly on, or slightly past, a center line under your hips
+* The striding foot is placed down directly on, or slightly past, a center line under your hips
-►► The striding foot is placed down pointing directly forward ►► The stride starts on the outside edge of the wheels requiring 100% momentary balance on the foot about to stride
+* The striding foot is placed down pointing directly forward
+* The stride starts on the outside edge of the wheels requiring 100% momentary balance on the foot about to stride
-►► There is a gliding moment on one leg before pushing off again on the next stride ►► Knee of the gliding leg is flexed and over the toe COMMON CHALLENGES
+* There is a gliding moment on one leg before pushing off again on the next stride
+* Knee of the gliding leg is flexed and over the toe

+### Common challenges
-►► Constant striding with no gliding in between strides ►► Short choppy strides only using inside edges of wheels ►► Stride foot placed down at an angle like a duck
+* Constant striding with no gliding in between strides
+* Short choppy strides only using inside edges of wheels
+* Stride foot placed down at an angle like a duck
-►► Knees and ankles not flexed enough
+* Knees and ankles not flexed enough

-SUMMARY
+### Summary

 Start the stride with your pinky toe (outside edge).
 Push and roll your foot all the way through your heel (inside edge) to get as much power out of your stride as possible.
 As the power from your stride increases, you can spend more time gliding between pushes for more efficient skating.
 Try using a cadence count of 1, 2, 3 throughout each stride to ensure you are truly gliding between strides.

 Remember that loose fitting skates are like poor fitting ski boots – and will make this skill difficult to perform.
 Check to ensure that all laces are tied and buckles are snug to allow for better power transfer and balance.
-16
-PARALLEL TURNS

-15
-150 150
-17
-TERRAIN (PARALLEL TURNS)
+## Parallel turns

+### Terrain
 Begin on a smooth, flat, paved surface.
 A very slight slope may be helpful to fully develop this skill.
 Without any pitch it can be harder to create and maintain momentum throughout linked parallel turns.